sinbad/UEScripts/doc/Package.md

   -help         : Print this help

 Environment Variables:
-  UE4INSTALL   : Use a specific UE4 install.
+  UEINSTALL   : Use a specific Unreal install.
-               : Default is to find one based on project version, under UE4ROOT UE4ROOT      : Parent folder of all binary UE4 installs (detects version).
+              : Default is to find one based on project version, under UEROOT UEROOT      : Parent folder of all binary Unreal installs (detects version).
               : Default C:\Program Files\Epic Games
 ```

 ## What the Script Does